rugbyprof/4443-Internet-Programming/Assignment-5.md

 ### Add griffin as a user

 - Create a user called `griffin` and set his password to your "M" number.
+- Make sure user `griffin` has the privileges to access the `4443` database.
 - This is how I will grade this assignment.
 If I can't log in to phpmyadmin, you get a zero.